 What percent of health insurance is paid by employers?

-If you’re in charge of benefits for your organization and are considering a new health insurance program, your organization's contribution strategy is an essential factor in that decision.
-When working the new program's cost into your benefits budget, you’ll need to know how much employees will pitch in for coverage and the percentage you will pay.
+If you’re in charge of choosing your company’s employee benefits and are considering a new health insurance option, your organization's contribution strategy is a key factor in that decision.
+When working the new benefit’s cost into your budget, you must know how much employees will pitch in for health coverage and the percentage you’ll pay.

-This article will discuss employer-sponsored health insurance costs and what percentage employers typically pay.
-We’ll also explain how you can use a health reimbursement arrangement (HRA) or health stipend to control your budget.
+This article will discuss the average costs of employer-sponsored health insurance and the typical percentages that business owners and employees share.
+We’ll also explain how you can use a health reimbursement arrangement (HRA) to control your budget.

 How much does group health insurance cost?

-When a business provides health insurance coverage to employees, it typically purchases a plan (or plans) from a commercial insurer to cover all eligible employees and their dependents.
+When a business provides health coverage to employees, it typically purchases a plan (or plans) from a commercial insurance carrier to cover all eligible employees and their qualified dependents.
 Most people know these plans as traditional group health plans or “fully-insured plans.”

 What percent of health insurance is paid by employers?

-According to KFF, in 2023, employers covered 83% of their employees’ self-only insurance plans and 73% of employees’ family insurance plans on average.
-Let’s dive into these stats a little deeper.
+According to KFF, in 2025, employers covered 84% of their employees’ single coverage plans and 74% of employees’ family insurance plans on average2.

 Employer percentage |